pintergreg/ccs24/barriers.md

 - complex amenities foster social mixing [@juhasz2023amenity]
 - complex as in economic complexity
 - still working combining the two branches of research

 :::::::::
 ::::::::::::::

 ::: notes
-- I'm not gonna lie, the equation is not complete; amenities also influence the mobility
+- the equation is not complete, there are factors like amenities, which also influence the mobility
 - amenities attract people and that attraction force could be strong enough to make people overcome any barriers
 - for example, the workplace or an amenity with unique behavior
     - in an earlier work, we defined that uniqueness as complexity applying economic complexity to the urban mobility setting and also found that complex amenities foster social mixing